netmoregroup/netmore-mqtt-sample/Readme.md

       }
     ]

-# Developer recommedations
+# Developer recommendations
-When createing the client subscription there are a few thinks to take into considurations.
+When creating the client subscription there are a few thinks to take into considerations.
 1. Make sure the subscription topic is setup with your client id.
 2. Make use of # e.g subscribe generic topics and not individual items as this will give you a lot of topics on mqtt that is not good for the server or client.
-3. Make sure you do not do any thing that might take time in the reciving thread or make use of shared subscriptions, if the client can not keep up we will eventualy have to start throwing packets.
+3. Make sure you do not do any thing that might take time in the receiving thread or make use of shared subscriptions, if the client can not keep up we will eventually have to start throwing packets.